agileactors/academy-node-workshop/README.md

 ## Branch description

-In this branch we will implement a custom module named **logger.js** to handle the logging of our application.
-The logger file exists on the libraries folder.
+In this branch we will introduce the Node.js module system.
+We will implement a custom module named **logger.js** to handle the logging of our application.
+The logger file should exists on the libraries folder.

 **Tip**: use the debugger to debug your code.